DanielKeogh/persistent-sequences/README.md

 ## Usage

-Given that `persistent-sequences` collides with several important functions in the `:common-lisp` namespace it is receommended that this library is used with a local nickname.
+Given that `persistent-sequences` collides with several important functions in the `:common-lisp` namespace it is recommended that this library is used with a local nickname.
 For example, like this:

 ```lisp
 (defpackage my-package